grafana/alloy/docs/sources/tutorials/send-metrics-to-prometheus.md

 ## Inspect your configuration in the {{% param "PRODUCT_NAME" %}} UI

-Open <http://localhost:12345> and click the Graph tab at the top.
+Open <http://localhost:12345> and click the **Graph** tab at the top.
 The graph should look similar to the following:

 {{< figure src="/media/docs/alloy/tutorial/Metrics-inspect-your-config.png" alt="Your configuration in the Alloy UI" >}}

 The {{< param "PRODUCT_NAME" >}} UI shows you a visual representation of the pipeline you built with your {{< param "PRODUCT_NAME" >}} component configuration.

-You can see that the components are healthy, and you are ready to go.
+You can see that the components are healthy, and you are ready to explore the metrics in Grafana.

 ## Log into Grafana and explore metrics in Prometheus

-Open <http://localhost:3000/explore> to access the Explore feature in Grafana.
+Open <http://localhost:3000/explore> to access the **Explore** feature in Grafana.

 Select Prometheus as the data source and click the **Metrics Browser** button to select the metric, labels, and values for your labels.